sdondley/ClimateChangeChat/perl.md

             * OK, get on your way and go get some coding coding done
             * Or continue if you feel cheated and want to learn more
         * "No, you're an asshole!"
-            * OK, then google it
+            * OK, then google around and figure it out
+                * Go bug someoen on reddit/stackoverflow with your troubles
                 * Or continue reading to try to gain more insight as to what the problem might be

 ## Looking for something more gratifying for your thirsty, curious soul?
 * continue below